Robot Calibration (Laser Tracker)

 i.
 One “Measurements reference” frame must be added with respect to the robot base frame.

 iii.
-One additional “Tool reference” can be added with respect to the “Measurements reference” frame to visualize the position of the tool seen by the tracker.
+One additional “Tool reference” can be optionally added with respect to the “Measurements reference” frame to visualize the position of the tool seen by the tracker.

 Tip 1: Drag and drop items in the tree to reconstruct the dependency that exists in the real world.
 For example, the tracker reference must be placed with respect to the “Measurements Reference”.